 pro: there has been security analysis so "some review by the FATT" should allow publication (statement) (statement)

-pro: the chairs say that FATT review is not required for this spec (statement)
+pro: the chairs say that FATT review is not required for this spec (statement) (statement)

 con: the spec is outside the scope of the official TLS WG charter (statement)